PimwipaV/orfium-audio-classifier/README.md

 1. it’s the cheapest option to host a service ($0.01/hour max$7/month, available 24/7) compared to other similar services e.g. AWS Fargate or EC2 where my 12-month free tier has expired.

-The audio classifier service is now available at https://orfium-audio-classifier-457d57532354.herokuapp.com/ **edit 07/12/23 I have turned off the server. please let me know if I should turn it on again**
+The audio classifier service is now available at https://orfium-audio-classifier-457d57532354.herokuapp.com/

 2. Heroku provides **monitoring tool e.g. New Relic** as an add-on for free that can measure throughput (requests per second), response time, and memory usage without further configuration.
 Here’s a screenshot.